Get the Free 6-Step Plan →

 It’s caused by a lack of systems.

-And while no product is going to magically “fix behavior,” there are certain classroom tools that make it a whole lot easier to build routines, reduce friction, and stop repeating yourself 47 times before lunch.
+And while no product is going to magically “fix behavior,” there are certain classroom tools that make it much easier to build routines, reduce friction, and stop repeating yourself 47 times before lunch.

 So no — this is not a “cute teacher finds” list.